QuattroMusic/6502-Simulator/README.md

 ### Technical specifications
 - 32kB RAM and ROM
 - 120x80 display
-- date and time in RAM
+- Date and time in RAM
-- keyboard input
+- Keyboard input
-- frequency selector in the range of 1Hz to 1GHz
+- Frequency selector in the range of 1Hz to 1GHz

-##### Address Space
+#### Address Space
 ```
 ┌───────────────┐
 │               │ 0x0000